Last Updated on December 3, 2023 by Ch David

 The authentic Off-White Post-FW20 items have their text on the neck tag looking thinner than what it appears to be on the fake pieces.

-On the other hand, the quality is visible, being superior on the legit Off-White item as it has its text looking thicker than what it appears to be like on the fake item.
+On the other hand, the quality is visibly superior on the legit Off-White item as it has its text looking thicker than what it appears to be on the fake item.

 Most of you will skip this area.
 We’re going to analyse older fake Off-White pieces.

-Here is how the FW16 neck tag looks like:
+Here is what the FW16 neck tag looks like:

 One thing to remember is that the “Off-White” text is always accompanied by the ™ “Trademark” symbol, and never the Registered symbol (®).